AtsushiSakai/googleearthplot/README.md

 ## Usages

-This library generates a kml file for plot.

-You can choice from some plot options as below.
+This library generates a kml file for plot as below.

 ### A bar plot